 An organized sink zone is essential to keeping countertops clean and clutter-free no matter what size the kitchen.

-Large kitchen: if storage room isn’t a problem, try a clean-lined counter organizer to keep your sink area nice and tidy.
+Large kitchen: If storage room is not a problem, try a clean-lined counter organizer to keep your sink area nice and tidy.

 No kitchen setup would be complete without a space-savvy pot rack to store your bulky cookware.

-Large kitchen: since square footage isn’t an issue, we recommend investing in a sleek but slender cookware stand to score some vertical storage opportunity in your kitchen.
+Large kitchen: Since square footage is not an issue, we recommend investing in a sleek but slender cookware stand to score some vertical storage opportunity in your kitchen.